 Bucket-style bins that balance the shredding unit on top of them are simpler and often cheaper than drawer-style bins but are certainly less convenient.
 They also tend to be much smaller than drawer-style bins (often four gallons vs. eight gallons).
 These models can also make a mess if you overfill them.
 If you rarely use your shredder, this may not be an issue, but drawer-style bins are much more convenient.

 Every shredder has an advertised maximum continuous run time and a corresponding cool time before it will be ready to run again.
 We ran all of the tested models continuously for 15 minutes, which would be a massive shredding session for the average consumer.
 None of them overheated.
 Thus any of these models will be able to handle the workload of the normal individual, home office, or small office.
 If you do shred a lot and are worried about overheating, apply some Fellowes Powershred Performance Shredder Oil periodically to your shredding blades to reduce friction and keep things running coolly and smoothly.
 If you are in a large office that consistently shreds a large volume of documents, you will need to get a more expensive industrial shredder or subscribe to a shredding service (see below).

 When to use a Shredding Service

 Professional shredding services can be advantageous in some situations.
 The most common one would be moving.
-It is common to find reams of paper from past tax seasons that would be pointless to lug along, but would take hours of shredding to dispose of with a normal home office shredder.
-In this case a shredding service would get the job done quickly.
+It is common to find reams of paper from past tax seasons that would be pointless to lug along but would take hours of shredding to dispose of with a normal home office shredder.
+In this case, a shredding service would get the job done quickly.
 Some professions require destroying sensitive client information.
-Those clients may want proof that their information has been destroyed, which can be provided by a shredding service.
-This also provides you with legal assurance in case your clients' information is is somehow stolen.
+Those clients may want proof that their information has been destroyed, which a shredding service can provide.
+This also provides you with legal assurance in case your clients' information is somehow stolen.
 Finally, large offices that shred frequently may find economic benefits in subscribing to a monthly shredding service rather than having paid employees spend time shredding.